videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/integrate-hls/setup-hls-player.md

 # Setup HLS Player

-In this guide we will create a new Component which will be responsible for playing the HLS stream.
+In this guide, we will create a new Component which will be responsible for playing the HLS stream.
-Before starting this guide make sure you have a VideoSDK meetings setup allowing you to join the room.
+Before starting this guide, make sure you have a VideoSDK meetings setup allowing you to join the room.
 To learn more about setting up a VideoSDK meeting, follow this quick start guide.

-To play the HLS stream we will be using the [`hls.js`](https://www.npmjs.com/package/hls.js/v/canary) library.
+To play the HLS stream we will be using the [hls.js](https://www.npmjs.com/package/hls.js/v/canary) library.

 ### `1.
 Setup Component with HLS events`